Maidbot/maidbot_merge/README.md

 ## Releasing Debians

-Future releasing of indgo|jade|kinetic will be from this new unified repo.
+Future releasing of indgo|jade|kinetic will be made from the new unified repo [https://github.com/ros-planning/moveit](https://github.com/ros-planning/moveit).
+Necessary steps after the merge:
+- Update `rosdistro` files to remove merged packages.
+The new `moveit` package can be added via [bloom](http://wiki.ros.org/bloom) thus no need to be added manually.
+- Create a release repository (preferrably become `https://github.com/ros-gbp/moveit-release` to maintain the tradition).
+- Make a new release by following [Releasing a Package for the First Time](http://wiki.ros.org/bloom/Tutorials/FirstTimeRelease).
+- Before the public sync of debs, call for testing from shadow-fixed repo.

 ## Tags/Releases

 We will not be migrating the old git tags / releases to the unified repo due to the difficulty of doing so.
-See also "Old Repositories"
+See also "Old Repositories".
+Tag for the new repo will be manually decided among maintainers, based on the packages in the old repos.

 ## Old Repositories